 Studio 1 & 2

-The Carlton was the last of the super cinemas to be built in Salford, to the north of Manchester in the Wallness district.
+The Carlton Cinema was the last of the super cinemas to be built in Salford, to the north of Manchester in the Wallness district.
 It was built by Carlton Cinema (Salford) Ltd.

-The cinema opened on Wednesday May 5th, 1937 with Will Hay in “Those Were the Days”.
+The Carlton Cinema opened on Wednesday May 5th, 1937 with Will Hay in “Those Were the Days”.
 With 2,500 seats in stalls and balcony levels, the whole building had an Italian theme with terrazzo floors and was designed by architect Peter Cummings.
-Above the 42 feet wide proscenium was a carved scene of Venice, “a gondola cleaving the watery thouroughfare".
-Grilles in the walls were Venetian in design and there was also inlade Italian Marble ornamentation.
+Above the 42 feet wide proscenium was a carved scene of Venice, “a gondola cleaving the watery thoroughfare”.
+Grilles in the walls were Venetian in design and there was also inlaid Italian Marble ornamentation.
 The stage was 22 feet deep and there were 2 dressing rooms.
 It was equipped with a Christie 3Manual theatre organ which was opened by organist Reginald Liversidge.
 The cinema also had a café for the convenience of its patrons.

-After a few months, it closed again to reopen as a casino downstairs and a 850 seat cinema in the former balcony opened with “The List of Adrian Messenger” starring George C. Scott.
-It was finally twinned in 1970 with a second 100-seat mini-cinema being created in the former cafe, now known as Studio 1 & 2.
+After a few months, it closed again in August 1963 reopened as a casino downstairs and a 887 seat cinema in the former balcony opened with “The List of Adrian Messenger” starring George C. Scott.
+It was finally twinned in October 1970 with a second 130-seat mini-cinema being created in the former café, now known as Studio 1 & 2.

 The cinemas closed again in January 1984 with Sean Connery in “Never Say Never Again” and “Revenge of the Ninja”.
 The former stalls area became a snooker/leisure centre with the cinemas being mothballed, never to reopen.
 It was demolished in the late-1980’s.
 A Toyota car dealership was built on the site.